LeungSamWai/LeungSamWai.github.io/index.md

 <h3 class="text-center">News</h3>

 - &#128640; &#128640; &#128640; <strong>Open to job market!</strong> &#128640; &#128640; &#128640;
+- \[01/20/2021\] One paper is accepted by ICLR 2022; Thanks for efforts of collaborators.
-- \[Thanksgiving day, 2021\] "Quantifying spatial homogeneity ..." is accepted by Nature Machine Intelligence; Thanks for efforts of collaborator;
+- \[Thanksgiving day, 2021\] One paper is accepted by Nature Machine Intelligence; Thanks for efforts of collaborators.
-- \[10/06/2021\] Project 'Solving PDE with Reinforcement Learning' in progress
+- \[10/06/2021\] Project 'Solving PDE with Reinforcement Learning' in progress.

 <hr>